U.S. flag

 • Psoriatic arthritis is a heterogeneous and potentially severe disease that may require multidisciplinary treatment.

-• Treatment of psoriatic arthritis patients should aim at the best care and must be based on a shared decision between the patient and rheumatologist, considering efficacy, safety, and costs.
+• Treating patients with psoriatic arthritis should aim for the best care and must be based on a shared decision between the patient and rheumatologist, considering efficacy, safety, and costs.

-• Rheumatologists are the specialists who should primarily care for the musculoskeletal manifestations of patients with psoriatic arthritis, with significant skin involvement work with a dermatologist.
+• Rheumatologists are the specialists who should primarily care for the musculoskeletal manifestations of patients with psoriatic arthritis; if there is significant skin involvement, collaborate with a dermatologist.

-• The primary goal of treating patients with psoriatic arthritis is to maximize the health-related quality of life through control of symptoms, prevention of structural damage, and normalizing physical and social function by controlling inflammation is an important component.
+• The primary goal in treating psoriatic arthritis is to maximize health-related quality of life by controlling symptoms, preventing structural damage, and normalizing physical and social function through inflammation control as a crucial component.

-• When managing patients with psoriatic arthritis, non-musculoskeletal manifestations (skin, eye, and GI tract) and comorbidities (metabolic syndrome, cardiovascular disease, and depression) should be considered.
+• When managing psoriatic arthritis, non-musculoskeletal manifestations (eg, skin, eye, and GI tract) and comorbidities (eg, metabolic syndrome, cardiovascular disease, and depression) should be considered.

 Recommendations

-• Treatment should be aimed at reaching the target of remission or, alternatively, low disease activity by regular disease activity assessment and appropriate adjustment of therapy.
+• Treatment should aim to reach remission or low disease activity target by regular disease activity assessment and appropriate therapy adjustment.

 • NSAIDs may be used to relieve musculoskeletal signs and symptoms.

-• Local glucocorticoid injections should be considered adjunctive therapy in psoriatic arthritis; systemic glucocorticoids may be used with caution at the lowest effective dose.
+• Local glucocorticoid injections should be considered adjunctive therapy in psoriatic arthritis; systemic glucocorticoids may be used cautiously at the lowest effective dose.

-• In patients with polyarthritis, a csDMARD should be initiated rapidly, with MTX preferred in those with relevant skin involvement.
+• A csDMARD should be initiated rapidly in patients with polyarthritis, with MTX preferred in those with relevant skin involvement.

-• In patients with monoarthritis or oligoarthritis, particularly with poor prognostic factors such as structural damage, high ESR or CRP, dactylitis, or nail involvement, a csDMARD should be considered.
+• Consider a csDMARD for patients with monoarthritis or oligoarthritis, particularly with poor prognostic factors such as structural damage, high erythrocyte sedimentation rate or c-reactive protein levels, dactylitis, or nail involvement.

-• In patients with peripheral arthritis and an inadequate response to at least one csDMARD, therapy with a bDMARD should be commenced; when relevant skin involvement, an IL-17 inhibitor or IL-12/23 inhibitor may be preferred.
+• In patients with psoriatic arthritis who have an inadequate response to at least one csDMARD, therapy with a bDMARD should be commenced; when relevant skin involvement is present, an IL-17 inhibitor or IL-12/23 inhibitor may be preferred.

 • In patients with peripheral arthritis and an inadequate response to at least one csDMARD and at least one bDMARD, or when a bDMARD is not appropriate, a JAK inhibitor may be considered.